-Closing of museums due to the Local Council and/or force majeure.
+1. Closure of museums due to the Local Council and / or natural events

 Founded in the 9th century, Santa Maria della Scala was one of the oldest hospitals in Europe until health services were suspended a few years ago.
 Since then, it has been subject to a major cultural recovery operation in order to become a museum.

 Situated in the heart of Siena in front of the Cathedral, the large complex keeps examples of a thousand years of history still remarkably intact.
 From the Etruscan and Roman times to the Middle Ages and the Renaissance – you will see the history of Siena and Tuscany reflected in remarkable ways.